 What are the requirements for the Canada business immigration program?

-Canada provides various business immigration pathways for investors, entrepreneurs, senior executives, and self-employed individuals.
+Business immigration in Canada are economic incentives for wealthy investors, entrepreneurs, and self-employed individuals that can lead to permanent residency and, subsequently, citizenship.
+Such economic incentives require investment in and experience managing a Canadian business.
 These immigration pathways include the Start-up Visa Program, Self-Employed Persons Program, and PNP Entrepreneurs Streams.

 The Canada business immigration requirements vary based on whether you apply through a federal or provincial program.
-Immigrant entrepreneurs can use this opportunity to become Canadian permanent residents.
+Immigrant entrepreneurs invest in Canada to become Canadian permanent residents.
 Here is a list of the general requirements.

 Start-Up Visa Program

 The Canada Startup Visa, also known as the Canada Investor Visa, is one of the federal business immigration programs that promotes economic growth and creates employment opportunities.
-It offers permanent residence and work permits.
+This program allows foreign nationals to establish an innovative start-up in Canada and apply for permanent residence or a temporary work permit.

 Entrepreneurs wishing to immigrate to Canada under the Startup Visa must: